alireza-dantism/GATK-Multi-Sample-VCF-Merging/README.md

 By running the command, you are checking the ID field to see if the files use the "chr" prefix or not.

+[!WARNING]
+Check before proceeding: If your VCF headers and your reference FASTA already use the same naming convention (e.g., both use chr1 or both use 1), skip the renaming and re-indexing steps below.
+Mismatching these will cause GATK to fail.

 ### Rename Headers
 ```
 awk '/^>/ { if ($1 ~ /^>[0-9XYM]+$/) { sub(/^>/, ">chr") } } {print}' GRCh38.fa > GRCh38.chr.fa